 Round, shapely buttocks have long been considered an attractive feminine feature.
 But thanks to the likes of Nicki Minaj and Beyonce, the desire for a voluptuous derriere has boomed in recent years—and we have the numbers to prove it.
 According to the American Society for Aesthetic Plastic Surgery, the number of Brazilian butt lift procedures performed grew 25.5% from 2016 to 2017, topping off a multi-year upward trend.

-I performed this procedure myself for 20+ years; however, based on recent research I have recently chosen to discontinue gluteal fat grafting at my practice.
+I performed this procedure myself for 5+ years; however, based on recent peer reviewed research I have chosen to discontinue gluteal fat grafting at my practice.
 Here’s why.

 The scary side of butt augmentation’s rising popularity